Onjsdev Logo

 });

-In some scenarios, you may need to override the predefined settings on a per-request basis, which can be easily achieved by passing a configuration object as the second argument to your request method.
+In some scenarios, you may need to override the predefined settings on a per-request basis.
+This can be easily achieved by simply passing your new configuration object as an argument to your request method.

 // Override instance configuration for a specific request